 Scientifically confirmed biological activities

 Antiurolithic activity: The rhizomes inhibits stone formation.
-In studies, bergenin exhibited marked dissolution of urinary calculi both in kidney and urine constituents.
+In studies, bergenin exhibited marked dissolution of the urinary calculi both in kidney and urine constituents.

 Diuretic activity: The presence of active principles like flavonoids and saponins in roots show significant diuretic activity.

 Anti-diabetic activity: The roots show anti-diabetic effect which may be due the stimulation of cells of pancreatic islets or mediated through stimulation of insulin release resembling the oral hypoglycemic sulphonylureas.